 As fun as flow trails are, this bike can dish out a beating on technical or rough trails.
 We will cover this phenomenon in more detail in the Downhill Performance section, but it is not fun when your bike feels like a jackhammer on the slightest sense of chop.

 We are somewhat disappointed in the downhill performance of the Big Honzo.
-This bike can't stand up to being ridden hard like the Specialized Fuse.
+This bike can't stand up to being ridden hard like the Specialized Fuse 29.
 While the components were sub-par and didn't help the cause, our main qualms were with the unrelenting frame design.

 The Big Honzo makes the small to moderate size hits feel much more substantial.
 The short and stout chainstays and seat stays are so rigid that they translate the trail surface very directly.
 Dropping tire pressure only helps a little bit.
 This bike beats you up on rocky or rooty terrain.
 Finishing up a 10-mile ride makes your body feel like it just underwent a much more substantial endeavor.
-The larger volume tires and slight flex in the rear end on the Specialized Fuse are much more forgiving.
+The larger volume tires and slightly more forgiving rear end on the Specialized Fuse are a bit more user-friendly.

 The body positioning aboard the Big Honzo is interesting.
-The 450mm reach measurement is one of the longest we have tested among our hardtails.
-That said, it feels relatively cramped.
-Despite having a longer wheelbase than the Devinci Kobain and Specialized Fuse the Big Honzo feels short.
+The 450mm reach measurement is on the longer end of hardtails we've tested.
+That said, it still feels relatively cramped.
+Despite having a longer wheelbase than the Devinci Kobain, the Big Honzo feels short.
 When carrying speed over rocks, the short feel and stiff rear end can be disconcerting.
 It feels like the rider might get tossed straight over the bars at any time.

 The components on this $1,799 Big Honzo fit the price tag reasonably well.
 What's the catch?
 Riders looking to push their riding skills and charge may have serious problems with the Shimano M315 brakes.
 There is very little stopping power and the performance when wet is miserable.
 The RockShox Recon fork isn't excellent, but it works well enough.